-Thinking over the years, I’ve rarely change galleries, as I’m either too lazy, or am happy with my relations with them.
+Over the years, I’ve rarely changed galleries.
+I’m either too lazy, or am happy with my relations with them.

 Things have changed since you finished your masters.
-Do you think there’re certain advantages or disadvantages that didn’t exist several years ago?
+Do you think there are certain advantages or disadvantages that didn’t exist several years ago?

-I think the field has gotten huge, so the competition has gotten bigger.
+The field has gotten huge, so the competition has gotten bigger.
 Also, the number of galleries has expanded, so it’s all exponentially gotten larger.
+The overall quality of the work is much better because there’s a lot more people in the field, which fosters new ideas.

-I think that the overall quality of the work is much better because there’re a lot more people in the field (which fosters new ideas), and over the years many of the fundamental questions of ceramics have been worked out, and have been addressed through writings and workshops.
-Technology of firing, glazing, etc. has all changed for the better.
+Technology of firing and glazing has all changed for the better.
 In the 50’s, studio ceramics was all thrown stoneware vessels and very narrow and primitive.
 Currently, the field has expanded to all temperatures, techniques and form.

-There are a lot more post-secondary options now, which did not exist earlier, such as residencies and other places you can go after college to continue to focus on your ideas.
+There are a lot more post-secondary options now, which did not exist earlier, such as residencies.
 There was a time of expansion of clay programs in the US; however, there seems to be a contraction nationally in recent years.

 There are also many more programs that offer ceramics compared to a long time ago.
 I think in general it has gotten a lot better just because there’re so many people and it has attracted a lot of talented people who might’ve gone to painting or sculpture.
-It’s drawing from a bigger talent pool.
+The talent now comes from a bigger pool of people.

-What do you think the greatest challenge facing students who are coming out of school and entering the field as professionals is?
+What do you think is the greatest challenge facing graduates that are entering the ceramics field as professionals?

 Any other advice you’d give an emerging artist or parting words?